stevecassidy/python-web-programming/docs/advanced/authentication.md

 information with each request, but as mentioned above, they don't provide a mechanism for logout and are generally managed by the server rather than the application.
-The method we describe here makes use of [cookies](../bottle/cookies.md) to maintain state between requests.
+The method we describe here makes use of [cookies](../security/cookies.md) to maintain state between requests.

 It is common for a web application to present a login form that asks for a username and password from the user.
-This form is submitted to the applciation as a POST request to a URL like `/login` where user authentication is handled.
+This form is submitted to the application as a POST request to a URL like `/login` where user authentication is handled.
 To respond to this request, the application must first check that the username and password correspond to the stored details of a real user.